ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1f32gj5IYIyFipoINiC8P3DvKat-WWLUK)

-<div style="text-align: justify">Objective of this project is first to explore the behavior of the EM in the context of a simple Gaussian mixture model at $J\in N$ components in dimension 1</div>
+<div style="text-align: justify">Objective of this project is first to explore the behavior of the EM in the context of a simple Gaussian mixture model at $a=2$ components in dimension 1</div>

 <br>
 <center><img src="images/latent1.png"/></center>